Developing with Manufactured Housing Seminar

 Some of the best opportunities in manufactured housing development involve the acquisition of an existing project.
 Renovations and expansions fall into this category.
 A thorough due diligence process is needed to protect one’s investment.
 A checklist along with key processes will be presented.

 Manufactured housing developments have unique land planning considerations.
 This presentation will be given by a planner with fifty years of experience in skillfully navigating these issues.
 Initial plans and finished product illustrations will be a highlight of this session.

-Oak Ranch Manufactured Home Community, Austin, Texas: Zoning for a manufactured home community is one of the most difficult types of zoning to achieve.
-The developer of this impressive community would not have won regulatory approvals without a massive effort during the zoning and site planning process.
+Memphis Blues Manufactured Home Community, Memphis TN: Zoning for a manufactured home community is one of the most difficult types of zoning to achieve.
+The developer of this impressive community would not have won regulatory approvals without a unique turn of events during the zoning and site planning process.
 Learn from the co-author of “Navigating the Manufactured Housing Zoning Process” how a few small but critical elements lead to a successful conclusion in this case study presentation.